+There are thousands of genetic tests on the market today with new genetic testing products entering the market daily.
 Many of these tests are marketed to and ordered by physicians and other healthcare providers.
 Increasingly, genetic tests are also marketed directly to consumers.
 Marketing materials excel in clarity and simplicity, highlighting the benefits of genetic testing, the ease of the ordering process, and much more attractive price points than were possible in the past.
 Marketing materials also necessarily oversimplify.

 New technologies have made quick and cheap genetic testing possible— when it’s done at scale.
 Interpreting these piles of data, however, remains a challenge.
 Even when genetic data is well characterized and has the potential to meaningfully inform preventive care, lack of effective communication around genetic testing results represents a significant barrier to Personalized Medicine.
 Testing and data processing scale; conversation does not.

-Grey Genetics was founded to provide independent genetic counseling services to thoughtful individuals seeking a better understanding of their genetic testing options, results, and the implications for their own healthcare as well as that of family members.
+Grey Genetics was founded to provide genetic counseling services to thoughtful individuals seeking a better understanding of their genetic testing options, results, and the implications for their own healthcare as well as that of family members.

 Marketing materials related to genetic testing are relentlessly cheery.
 Media headlines related to genetics often refer to “the gene for ___.”
 A common misconception of genetics is that genes are deterministic.
 Genetics just isn’t that black and white.
 There is a lot of grey!
-The name Grey Genetics® was chosen as a nod to the nuance and complexity inherent in genetic testing options, decisions, results, and implications and application of any decisions or results.
+The name Grey Genetics® was chosen as a nod to the nuance and complexity inherent in genetic testing options, decisions, results, and implications of any decisions or results.

 Grey was also chosen because the two different possible spellings of the same word (gray and grey) illustrate a common genetic phenomenon: two different genetic spellings (the substitution of one nucleic acid base for another) can produce the same result (the same amino acid).
 This is just one example of normal genetic variation.
 Our genomes may be 99.5% the same, but that still leaves room for variation in 15 million out of 3 billion base pairs.
 So we’re mostly the same and we’re all very different.
 It’s complicated.